LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/docker/index.md

 [!include[Edit Signer config](../../../../../includes/signer/docker/edit-signer-config.md)]

-> [!WARNING]
+Follow the instructions on the file to fill it out.

-> This documentation is under construction.
-For instructions on filling out the *signer.json* file,
+> [!TIP]
-> please refer to the [Ubuntu setup instructions](../linux/install-ubuntu.md)
+> For instructions on specific configurations on the *signer.json* file, please refer to the [Ubuntu setup instructions](../linux/install-ubuntu.md)

 Edit the Nginx configuration file: